Pityriasis Alba: Causes and Treatments

 One of the most common confusions arises in distinguishing pityriasis alba from vitiligo.
 While both conditions cause hypopigmented patches, vitiligo is an autoimmune disorder characterized by the complete loss of pigment-producing cells (melanocytes).
 In contrast, pityriasis alba involves only a partial reduction in pigment and is usually self-limiting.

-The exact cause of pityriasis alba remains unknown, but several factors are believed to contribute to its development.
+The exact cause of Pityriasis Alba is not fully understood, but several factors contribute to its development:

 Symptoms and Diagnosis